Table of Contents

-Please Insert a Disk into USB Drive - Error Description
+Error Description - Please Insert a Disk into a USB Drive

 What Will Happen When "Please insert a disk into removable disk" Error Occurs

-- Double-click on the USB drive letter and trying to open it, Windows prompts error "please insert a disk into removable disk".
+- Double-click on the USB drive letter and try to open it, Windows prompts the error "Please insert a disk into removable disk".

 - The USB drive shows 0 bytes used and 0 bytes available when checking its properties.